Death Classification: Line of Duty Death

 On June 2, 1904, Detective Robert Long was exonerated by a Coroner’s Jury.

-Detective Shaughnessy was waked at his residence located at No. 25 Johnson Street (present day 1030 South Peoria Street) and his funeral mass was held at Holy Family Church located at 1080 West Roosevelt Road.
+Detective Shaughnessy was waked at his residence located at No. 25 Johnson Street (present day 1030 South Peoria Street).
+His funeral mass was held at Holy Family Church located at 1080 West Roosevelt Road.
 He was laid to rest on May 24, 1904 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located in Lot N16, Block 9, Section L.

 Detective Michael Shaughnessy, born in 1861, received his Probationary Appointment to the Chicago Police Department on June 21, 1890.